soarunachalam/benthos/docs/processors/README.md

 will be the last part of the message, if part = -2 then the part before the last element will be selected, and so on.

+The following is a list of core Benthos processors.
+However, there are also more specialised or niche plugins available that are listed [here](./plugins.md).

 ### Contents

 1. [`archive`](#archive)